Heroku

 This feature rolls up multiple process instance IDs into a single metric stream, which is good for reducing cardinality and giving you a good performance overview.
 By default, you will receive individual process metrics, but we recommend enabling aggregation per process to significantly decrease your total metric count.

-Some Heroku apps report router metrics under multiple hostnames, such as a mix of your Heroku default domain (myapp.herokuapp.com), a custom domain (www.myapp.com), or internal service domains.
-These variations can create separate metric series even though they represent the same application.
+Some Heroku apps report router metrics under multiple hostnames, such as a mix of your Heroku default domain (myapp.herokuapp.com), a custom domain ([www.herokuapp.com](http://www.herokuapp.com)), or internal service domains (UID-123.herokuapp.com).
+These hostname variations will produce multiple metric series even though they represent the same application.

 We also provide a convenient webhook that you can upload to your Heroku account and import real-time Heroku events to your Hosted Graphite account: